πŸ₯© We've got steaks if you've got a grill. SHOP STEAKS.

 What it's good for:

-Grill it over medium-high heat, about 4 to 5 minutes per side for medium-rare.
-Pan-sear it in a cast iron with butter and garlic if you're cooking indoors.
-Broil it in the oven if you don't feel like firing up the grill.
+Grill it over medium-high heat, about 4–5 minutes per side for medium-rare.
+Pan-sear it in cast iron with butter and garlic.
+Broil it if you don't feel like firing up the grill.
+Slice it thin for steak salads or fajitas.

 Here's what you're getting: